 There are countries that enjoy full diplomatic relations with the U.S., but where, mainly for reasons of geographic convenience, the U.S. does not maintain any diplomatic presence.
 These include the African state of Guinea-Bissau, Grenada, Saint Lucia, and other small Caribbean islands.

-Residents of these nations are advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados for the Caribbean islands.
+Residents of these nations are advised to apply for their immigrant visas at U.S. embassies in designated nearby countries: Senegal for Guinea-Bissau, and Barbados or the Bahamas for the various Caribbean islands.

 Finally, there are countries where the U.S. has an official diplomatic presence but also where, due to country and international conditions (insecurity, political conflict, or natural disasters), visa services have been suspended or limited.

-For example, immigrant-visa seekers from Yemen are likely to be scheduled to appear for their interview at the U.S. embassy in Egypt.
-This can be inconvenient, because Yemenis need a visa to enter Egypt.
-(In some cases, the U.S. government has accepted requests for case transfers to Djibouti and other nations.)
+For example, immigrant-visa seekers from Yemen are likely to be scheduled to appear for their interview at the U.S. embassy in Egypt, Djibouti, Saudi Arabia, Malaysia, or Oman.

-Similarly, applicants from Libya have recently been processed at the U.S. Consulate in Tunisia, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.
+Similarly, applicants from Russia have recently been processed at U.S. consulates in Germany and Poland, applicants from Libya have recently been processed at the U.S. Consulate in Morocco, applicants from Syria have been processed at the U.S. embassy in Jordan, and applicants from Somalia have been processed at the U.S. embassies in Kenya, Jordan, and Djibouti.